Soaker Hoses

 • Suitability: High-quality polyethylene hoses that are labeled as food-safe or drinking water-safe are generally suitable for vegetable gardens.

 • Potential Concern: Some soaker hoses may be made from polyvinyl chloride (PVC), which can contain phthalates and other chemicals that are harmful if ingested.
-PVC is not commonly used for soaker hoses, but it’s important to be aware of this material as it is not ideal for any garden, especially those growing edible plants.
+PVC is not commonly used for soaker hoses; however, it is essential to be aware of this material as it is not ideal for any garden, especially those growing edible plants.

 • Suitability: PVC hoses should be avoided for vegetable gardens unless they are specifically marked as free of harmful chemicals and safe for drinking water.